-Though formally independent, in 1986 Micronesia signed a "Compact of Free Association" with the US.
-Under this, Washington took on responsibility for defence and gained the right to set up military bases and deny other nations access to Micronesia.
+Under this compact, Washington took on responsibility for defence and gained the right to set up military bases and deny other nations access to Micronesia.

 In return, Micronesia received financial assistance averaging $100m per year, and the right of Micronesians to live and work in the US.

-A renegotiated 20-year compact, worth $3.5 billion to Micronesia and the Marshall Islands, was signed by US President George W Bush in 2003.
+A renegotiated 20-year compact, worth $3.5bn to Micronesia and the Marshall Islands, was signed by US President George W Bush in 2003.

 Micronesia's biggest challenge is to find a way of lessening its dependence on foreign aid, with tourism seen as one possibility.